 'What is meant by' questions have two marks and require two parts in the explanation of the term.
-Reference to private costs (1) and external costs (1) were needed to score both marks.
+Reference to a licence not to allow copies (1) and new idea (1) were needed to score both marks.
 Any other appropriate responses were also credited, as long as understanding of the term was shown.